mpatraw/bashrabbits/README.md

 fn tagr { rabbit tag $* }
 ```

 So, you must be wondering, "how do you kill rabbits?"
-Well, when you remove or move directories around, rabbit may have lived there and now dead.
+Well, when you remove or move directories around, rabbits in those directories die.

+Avoid killing too many rabbits.

 ## How does it Work?

 Don't worry, there aren't __actually__ rabbits in your directories.
 The program keep a record of where every rabbit is and it's state in `$HOME/.rabbit`, and moves and spawns new ones when necessary.

+### Thanks

+To `bh`, for some of the rabbit ASCII art.